We changed during Lockdown

-There’s no doubt this pandemic has changed social attitudes on a whole range of topics.
-Recent surveys have shown that 36 percent of people appreciate their neighbourhood and communities more than they did before.
+There’s no doubt this pandemic changed social attitudes on a whole range of topics.
+Surveys showed that 36 percent of people appreciated their neighbourhood and communities more than they did before.
 50 percent of people reported having grown closer to their loved ones.
-So there have been some pluses come out of this year.
+So there have been some pluses come out of the past couple of years.

-With schools being closed earlier in the year, bullying activity was down.
+With schools being closed, bullying activity was down.
 But cyberbullying, sexual exploitation online and fraud rocketed.
 There was also a marked increase in family stress and inter-family bullying because of the lockdown situation.

-The Jill Dando Institute which informs police organisations and charities such as Act Against Bullying has been carrying out some research into the way our lives have changed.
-Below are some of their findings which may be of interest.
+The Jill Dando Institute which informs police organisations and charities such as Act Against Bullying carried out some research into the way our lives changed.
+Below are some of their findings, which may be of interest.